-In numerous articles, books, and podcasts on the Second Seminole Indian War, many participants in the activities were identified, including Gad Humphreys, Major Francis L. Dade, and Osceola.1
+In numerous articles, books, and podcasts on the Second Seminole Indian War, many activities and the participants were identified, including Gad Humphreys, Major Francis L. Dade, and Osceola.

-However, little has been written about The Seminole Agency Post Office near Fort King.
+Little, however, has been written about The Seminole Agency Post Office near Fort King.
 This article will explore the history and sad ending of this small, but important, post office.